-As you try to vary your rabbit’s diet, you may be considering giving your rabbit sweet potatoes.
-Since potatoes and sweet potatoes seem to match the vegetarian-type diet that your bunny follows, you may be inclined to cut up a few chunks as a special treat for your rabbit.
+As you try to vary your rabbit’s diet, you may be considering giving them sweet potatoes.
+Since potatoes and sweet potatoes seem to match the vegetarian-type diet that your bunny follows, you may be inclined to cut up a few chunks as a special treat for them.

-Before you give your rabbit sweet potatoes, read this information first.
-While sweet potatoes aren’t necessarily bad for your rabbit, they also aren’t as good as other food choices and treats.
-We’ll look at the composition of sweet potatoes and go over whether you should feed this particular potato to your rabbit.
+Before you give sweet potatoes to your rabbit, you should know that while sweet potatoes aren’t necessarily bad for your rabbit, they aren’t as good as other food choices and treats.
+Let’s look at the composition of sweet potatoes and go over whether you should feed this particular vegetable to your rabbit.

 It’s true that we humans enjoy our potatoes.
-Sweet potatoes, in particular, offer many helpful nutrients and are a part of a healthy human diet.
+Sweet potatoes in particular have many helpful nutrients and are a part of a healthy human diet.
 So, it makes sense that while you’re cooking up sweet potatoes as a side dish for your dinner, you’d set a portion aside for your bunny.
-However, we’re here to tell you to instead offer your rabbit something off their regular and dietarily approved menu.
+However, sweet potatoes aren’t the healthiest for rabbits.
+While these vegetables are technically safe for your bunny to eat, you should instead offer them something from their regular vet-approved menu.

 What If My Rabbit Likes Eating Sweet Potatoes?